LDMX-Software/pflib/README.md

 - `PYTHONPATH` tells Python where it can find `pypflib`
 - `LD_LIBRARY_PATH` allows `pypflib` to link to the other pflib libraries

+If running Rogue Run Control within a conda environment, there is a [conda recipe](env/conda) for pflib that can be used to build a local conda package that can be installed into the conda environment

 ## Directory Structure
 - ana : shared Python snippets for useful analyses (mostly making plots)
 - app : executables and supporting source files for executables